-- All our timber comes from sustainable sources, and we require suppliers to provide us with proof of certification. - We used reflective roottop tiles at our Hung To Road site to reduce heat transmission to the upper floors of the building.
-This, coupled with insulation, helps to keep the top floor cool and the air conditioning costs low. - At our Wong Chuk Hang site the walls will all be made with 'greenblock', a pre-finished, smooth block that is easier to assemble and does not require plastering.
+All our timber comes from sustainable sources, and we require suppliers to

+We used reflective rooftop tiles at our Hung To Road site to reduce heat transmission to the upper floors of the building.
+This, coupled with insulation,

+At our Wong Chuk Hang site the walls will all be made with 'greenblock', a pre-finished, smooth block that is easier to assemble and does not require plastering.
 This reduces the input material required, and the waste produced.
-The straightforward process also helps to reduce waste by reducing the risk of damage to the blocks.
+The straightforward process also helps to reduce waste by reducing the risk